yoanm/Behat3SymfonyExtension/README.md

  * [`Client`](./src/Yoanm/Behat3SymfonyExtension/Client/Client.php) : It will be used by the mink driver.
 Like FrameworkBundle::Client do, this client will reboot kernel before a request in case a request has already been performed.
  * Context aware interfaces :
     * [`KernelAwareInterface`](./src/Yoanm/Behat3SymfonyExtension/Context/KernelAwareInterface.php) : Will inject your symfony app kernel instance in your behat contexts
-    * [`KernelHandlerAwareInterface`](./src/Yoanm/Behat3SymfonyExtension/Context/KernelHandlerAwareInterface.php) : Will inject a [`KernelHandler`](./src/Yoanm/Behat3SymfonyExtension/Handler/KernelHandler.php) instance to play with your symfony application kernel (boot/shutdown/restart) in your behat contexts
     * [`LoggerAwareInterface`](./src/Yoanm/Behat3SymfonyExtension/Context/LoggerAwareInterface.php) : Will inject a monolog logger instance in your behat contexts
  * [`BehatContextSubscriberInterface`](./src/Yoanm/Behat3SymfonyExtension/Context/BehatContextSubscriberInterface.php) : Will allow your behat contexts to be aware of behat events (including [those](./src/Yoanm/Behat3SymfonyExtension/Event/Events.php) dispatched by this extension)
  * [`SfKernelEventLogger`](./src/Yoanm/Behat3SymfonyExtension/Logger/SfKernelEventLogger.php) : **Only in case where `kernel.debug` is set to true** (see kernel configuration below).